 69. Defendants' prosecution for DePina's speech protected by art.
-16 of the Massachusetts Declaration of Rights, as amended by art.
-77 of the Amendments of the Massachusetts Constitution, is content-based and viewpoint-based and is in violation of art.
-16 of the Massachusetts Declaration of Rights, as amended by art.
+16 of the the Massachusetts Declaration of Rights, as amended by art.
 77 of the Amendments of the

-70. As a direct and proximate result of Defendants' violation, through malicious abuse of process, of DePina's constitutional and common law rights, Plaintiff suffered irreparable harm, including potential loss of his constitutional rights, emotional distress, physical harm, and pecuniary loss entitling DePina to declaratory relief and compensatory damages.
+Massachusetts Declaration of Rights, as amended by art.
+77 of the Amendments of the of process, of DePina's constitutional and common law rights, Plaintiff suffered irreparable harm, including potential loss of his constitutional rights, emotional distress, physical harm, and pecuniary loss entitling DePina to declaratory relief and compensatory damages.